brycebostwick/XcodePluginLoader/README.md

 1) [Re-Sign Xcode](https://github.com/XVimProject/XVim2/blob/master/SIGNING_Xcode.md) (the same process you already had to in order to use plugins from Xcode 8 - Xcode 13)

-(Note: this limits some functionality within Xcode.
+(Note: this limits some functionality within Xcode, including AI-based code completion, Swift previews, and account management.
 Consider keeping a signed copy of Xcode around as well.
 You can alternatively disable SIP at the expense of security)

 2. Build or download the latest release of `XcodePluginLoader`
 3. Copy `XcodePluginLoader.dylib` into `Xcode.app/Contents`